nunofachada/simoututils/README.md

 #### 4.3.1\.
 Compare focal measures of two model implementations

-The [stats_compare] function is used for comparing focal measures from two or more model implementations by applying the specified statistical tests.
-For this purpose, it uses data obtained with the [stats_gather] function.
+The [stats_compare] function is used for comparing focal measures from two or more model implementations.
+For this purpose, it applies statistical tests to data obtained with the [stats_gather] function.

 In this example we compare the NetLogo and Java EX implementations of the PPHPC model for model size 400, parameter set 1 (as described in reference [\[3\]][ref3]).
 Replications of the Java EX variant were performed with 12 threads.
-First, we need to obtain the focal measures (i.e. statistical summaries of simulation outputs) with the [stats_gather] function:
+First, we need to obtain the focal measures (i.e., statistical summaries of simulation outputs) with the [stats_gather] function:

 ```matlab
 % Get stats data for NetLogo implementation, parameter set 1, all sizes